LayerTwo-Labs/ddk/README.md

 - `miner` -- library for blind merge mining.
 - `drivechain` -- implementation of BIP300 blind merge mining verification and BIP301 deposit and withdrawal verification.
+- `authorization` -- implementation of a transaction authorization mechanism using ed25519 curve.

 # Todo
 - [ ] Handle reorgs